|

 below.

-Tips from the Red
+Tips from

-Cross
+the Red Cross

 If Disaster Strikes

-- Remain calm and
+- Remain

-be patient.
+calm and be patient.

-- Follow the advice
+- Follow

-of local emergency officials.
+the advice of local emergency officials.

-- Listen to your
+- Listen

-radio or television for news and instructions.
+to your radio or television for news and instructions.

-- If the disaster
+- If

-occurs near you, check for injuries.
+the disaster occurs near you, check for injuries.
 Give first aid and get help for seriously injured people.

-- If the disaster
+- If

-- Shut off any other
+- Shut

-damaged utilities.
+off any other damaged utilities.

-- Confine or secure
+- Confine

-your pets.
+or secure your pets.

-- Call your family
+- Call

-contactdo not use the telephone again unless it is a life-threatening emergency.
+your family contactdo not use the telephone again unless it is a life-threatening emergency.

 Check on your neighbours, especially those who are elderly or disabled